remap/ndn-pi/examples/led_control/Readme.md

 The controller node should be started first, using:
         ./iot_controller.py

-Then the led node can be run using:
+Then the led nodes can be run using:
-        sudo ./led_node.py
+        sudo -E ./led_node.py
+	sudo -E ./led_multi_node.py

 And the viewer node can be run using:
         ./viewer_node.py

-Only the viewer node is directly interactive.
+Only the viewer node is user-interactive.
 It presents a list of nodes on the network offering the 'led' capability, which can be refreshed by pressing Enter.
-The light on the LED node can be turned on and off using the menu.
+The light on the LED nodes can be turned on and off using the menu.